 Or, quote another product

 Many of Washington’s 630,000 small businesses need commercial auto insurance to protect from accidents and other incidents that involve their work vehicles.
 Commercial vehicles are typically exposed to more risk than personal autos and often require a policy with specialized coverages and limits.

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a consulting business in Spokane or a catering business in Seattle.
+Each gets customized coverage to match their unique needs, whether they own a consulting business in Spokane or a catering business in Seattle.

 Several factors affect the cost of your Washington commercial auto policy, including your:

 Some industries have more risk than others.
 A carpenter who carries tools and equipment to various job sites every day can expect to pay more than an IT specialist who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A large logging truck will likely have a higher premium than a small produce truck.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.